skellis46/slipbox/two women dancing.md

 The dancing is mostly movement in the head and neck; rolling the head side to side around the frontal axis.
 They more or less do the same short sequence every time, as if they are trying to perfect the performance of the moves, or the recording of the performances.
 This trio of two young people and a smartphone are deep in their own world.
 Their game seems to be on repeat.
 The movement has a quality of being able to be reversed, repeated, or played back.
 Each dance is exquisitely brief, and not linear or forward seeking.
 It is as if there is a visual glitch in their matrix.

-By this stage I'm some way past where it is they are dancing.
+By this stage I am some way past where it is they are dancing.
 It has been no more than three minutes since I first saw them.

 ## An assumption about what happened next

 _In which I introduce the central conceit (or assumption) of this article, the structure, and how any discussion of technology is a discussion about economics._

 In Volume 11 of IJSD -- _Expanded Screendance_ -- Katrina McPherson noted Douglas Rosenberg's description of screendance as "the most invasive of all arts species" that "has been hiding in plain site since well before there was a critical mass of interest in the form, even before it was named as such."[Rosenberg, in @mcpherson-2020-walking p.55] Then, Volume 12 of IJSD -- _This is where we dance now: COVID-19 and the new and next in dance onscreen_ -- acknowledged and celebrated screendance's undeniable visibility as people danced and watched dancing through screens during the SARS-CoV-2 pandemic lockdowns.
-In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before SARS-CoV-2 acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283; see also @bench-2020-perpetual p.10]
+In that same issue, Elena Benthaus described feeling "wary"[@benthaus-2021-this p.283] that screendance was somehow hidden before the virus acted as a great revealer, and outlined how dance fads have long been "circulated by Hollywood musicals and dance films" and TV shows.[@benthaus-2021-this p.283; see also @bench-2020-perpetual p.10]

 These descriptions of the practices of screendance being variously hidden, revealed, circulated, and invasive are telling in how those of us interested in screendance narrate or construct its history and practices.
 Something will always be hiding (in plain sight) if there isn't yet a name for it, or the desire to do that naming.
-When we name anything we render it visible.
+When we name or attach a label to anything we render it visible.

-This writing is not about the kind of hiding that speaks to what I imagine is screendance's uncertainty about itself and desire for recognition.
+This writing is not about the kind of hiding that speaks of screendance's uncertainty about itself and desire for recognition.
 Instead, it is an attempt to understand what I could not see when I happened across those two young people making dances for their smartphone, and how mechanisms and narratives of _hiding_ might matter to those of us who create screendances.

 These two young people were dancing in plain sight while recording their movement, but it's not possible to know with any certainty _why_ they were recording their dancing.
 Perhaps what they were doing stopped there?
-Perhaps they had started some game and the smartphone became an innocent part of that game, like a 'What if we did this?' moment.
 Perhaps the smartphone was solely a low-friction way to record the dancing they were doing, or the game they were playing.
 Perhaps they were feverishly archiving their dancing.
 Perhaps.

 The assumption on which this writing rests is that what I saw that day was not the the full story; that what they did next or soon after was to post the _best version_ of their screendance performances _on social_.
-I think this assumption is warranted because, as Harmony Bench suggests, it is "difficult if not impossible to separate dance in public from social media in an era when the latter are determining forces of contemporary social life and engagement."[-@bench-2020-perpetual p.65] I am agnostic towards social media platforms, but given how much dancing is happening on TikTok[e.g. @blancoborelli-2021-tiktok; @harlig-2021-tiktok; @dexter-2021-dance] I will assume that this was their social media of choice.
+I think this assumption is warranted because, as Harmony Bench suggests, it is "difficult if not impossible to separate dance in public from social media in an era when the latter are determining forces of contemporary social life and engagement."[-@bench-2020-perpetual p.65] My assumption effectively renders these two young people as representations or proxies; they stand in for all humans recording their dancing and uploading it to social media, not solely teenagers doing the same thing.

-invisible hand (Adam Smith) -- with a difference.

-My assumption effectively renders these two young people as representations or proxies; they stand in for all humans recording their dancing and uploading it to social media, not solely teenagers doing the same thing.
 People dance, record their dancing, and upload those recordings to social media; and we do all of these things routinely.
 Volume 12 of IJSD is testimony to the fact that social media technologies are cultural levers and patterns deeply embedded in screendance practices.[e.g. @blancoborelli-2021-tiktok; @benthaus-2021-this]

+I am agnostic towards social media platforms, but given how much dancing is happening on TikTok[e.g. @blancoborelli-2021-tiktok; @harlig-2021-tiktok; @dexter-2021-dance] I will assume that this was their social media of choice.

 ## Algorithmic choreography